 If you have one or more bunions and conservative treatments don’t ease your symptoms, consider minimally invasive bunion surgery.
-At Ankle & Foot Doctors of New Jersey –– providing care for patients in the areas of Millburn, Livingston, Union, Springfield, Florham Park, Short Hills, West Orange, Maplewood, and Summit, New Jersey –– Dr. Bhuta and Ahmed perform minimally invasive bunion surgery as an outpatient same-day procedure.
+The doctors at Ankle & Foot Doctors of New Jersey perform minimally invasive bunion surgery as an outpatient same-day procedure.
 To schedule an appointment today, call the nearest office, or book a consultation online.

 Minimally invasive bunion surgery provides an alternative to traditional orthopedic surgery.
 It features special tools and smaller incisions to safely correct painful bunions in a cosmetic and functionally pleasing manner.